Session Ready

 Selecting columns

 The easiest way to manipulate data frames stored in Spark is to use dplyr syntax.
-Manipulating data frames using the dplyr syntax is covered in detail in the Data Manipulation in R with dplyr and Joining Data in R with dplyr courses, but you'll spend the next chapter and a half covering all the important points.
+Manipulating data frames using the dplyr syntax is covered in detail in the Data Manipulation with dplyr and Joining Data with dplyr courses, but you'll spend the next chapter and a half covering all the important points.

 dplyr has five main actions that you can perform on a data frame.
 You can select columns, filter rows, arrange the order of rows, change columns or add new columns, and calculate summary statistics.